vacekj/express-json-validator-middleware/README.md

 var { Validator, ValidationError } = require('express-json-validator-middleware');
 // Initialize a Validator instance first var validator = new Validator({allErrors: true}); // pass in options to the Ajv instance
 // Define a shortcut.
-It is perfectly okay to use validator.validate() as middleware var validate = validator.validate.bind(validator);
+It is perfectly okay to use validator.validate() as middleware, this just makes it easier var validate = validator.validate.bind(validator);

 // Define a JSON Schema